ehn-dcc-development/hcert-dotnet/README.md

 Also, the library doesn't implement a procedure to fetch certificates and verify that they are verified against the CSCA.
 The GatewayService does provide an interface to fetch the certificates

-The library dons not implement the revokationRepostiory that host the list of all revocation or a way to check if the hash of the certificate is revoked.
+The library doesn't implement the revocationRepository that host the list of all revocation or a way to check if the hash of the certificate is revoked.
 The GatewayService does provide an interface to fetch the revocation list.

 ### Issuing certificate